JohnCorby/GravityGuild2/DESIGN.md

     - okay rn this is way too powerful
     - made it just knock, no explode. brings em down. we fight on ground
 - IDEA: turn into crossbow?
+  - lose arrow speed control, but i can control charge duration
+  - briefly testing, this makes it the bow TERRIBLE at short range (very slow). it hits the goal much better
 - IDEA: left click gives slowness for zoom?
+  - no. doesnt work in air

 # tnt